About the course

 IB: 32 points, including Standard Level Mathematics grade 4, if not taken at Higher Level.
 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
-Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C or above.

 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
 Please contact the Undergraduate Admissions Office for more information.

 BTEC Extended Diploma: DDD (in relevant subject)